 ABOVE For this casual bridal photo of Jessica and Steven, Steven shifted his body weight to his back leg.
 This allowed him to lightly place his forward foot on the ground resulting in a very slightly bent knee.
 This may seem subtle but the end result is a more relaxed casual portrait.
 This casual wedding portrait was taken at Boca Raton Resort and Club.

 Put Your Best Foot Forward

+Another tip for posing is to shift your weight.
 When posing for a wedding picture, it is advisable to shift most of your weight to your back foot.
 Since you only need one leg to stand, one foot takes your weight and your other foot becomes your posing foot.
 By doing this, a girl has many different options in regards to the leg without the weight.
 For example, you could cross one leg behind the other for a pose with more attitude.
 This pose usually results in very flattering pictures and is also very simple and versatile.

 BELOW, Use your hands to create a more intimate look.
 Using hands in posing is a good way to become more comfortable with your pose.
 Hands also create a connection point between the couple.
 Remember, too many hands will ruin the photo.
 I always tell my clients, “One Hand Per Person Max” You don’t want her hand on top of his hand on top of his other hand.
 This photo of Erin and Matt was taken at South Beach Park in Boca Raton, Florida

 Instead of having your arms hanging limply at your side, which is often unflattering, you could always stand next to each other and put your “inside” arm around your partner’s waist.
 Then you can either hold hands in front or the groom can put his hand in his pocket or hold the brides hand – these are classic poses that will add a sense of timelessness to your photos.
 They are also really simple and you can use them when taking pictures at the beach during your Florida destination wedding or the balcony of a beautiful hotel.